mautic/developer-documentation-new/docs/rest_api/contacts.rst

 .. vale on

-Add points to a specific Point Group for a contact.
+Add Points to a specific Point Group for a Contact.

 .. vale off